Safeguarding

 If you answered YES to any of the above…

-Please talk with your pastoral mentor or any member of staff if you have any concerns about your safety/wellbeing or the safety/wellbeing of others.
+Please talk with your progress mentor or any member of staff if you have any concerns about your safety/wellbeing or the safety/wellbeing of others.

 If you are a parent/carer or member of the public and you are concerned about a student, please call the main college switchboard on 01253 394911 and ask to speak to a member of the safeguarding team.